Expression of Ideas • 20% of test

 What are the main types of transitions?

-Addition (moreover), Contrast (however), Cause/Effect (therefore), Example (for instance), Sequence (first).
+Addition (also, moreover), Contrast (however, but), Cause/Effect (therefore, thus), Example (for instance), Sequence (first, finally).

 How do I identify the relationship?

-Does second idea agree with, oppose, result from, or illustrate the first?
+Ask: Does the second idea agree with, oppose, result from, or illustrate the first?
+This determines the transition type.

 What's the difference between 'however' and 'therefore'?

-However = contrast (opposite).
-Therefore = consequence (result).
+'However' signals contrast (opposite).
+'Therefore' signals consequence (logical result).
 They can't be substituted!

 Should I read beyond neighboring sentences?

 Sometimes.
-If relationship isn't clear, read broader paragraph for context.
+If the relationship isn't clear from two sentences, read the broader paragraph for context.

 How many appear on the test?